arcus/education_modules/demystifying_containers/demystifying_containers.md

 	</div>

-- If you use one-and-click software for analysis, containers aren't optimal for that kind of work, because the whole purpose of a container image is to lay out a reproducible set of instructions.
+- If you use point-and-click software for analysis, containers aren't optimal for that kind of work, because the whole purpose of a container image is to lay out a reproducible set of instructions.
 If you want your analyses to be transparent, sharable, and reusable, consider using scripted analyses (which can be containerized)!

 - If you need to use proprietary software that requires a license, you can include those in a container image; however, you are still limited by license requirements and limits, which could limit re-use.
 We recommend using open-source tools whenever possible.